vramperez/Accounting-Proxy/README.md

 ### POST .../newBuy

-Use by the store to notify a new buy:
+Used by the store to notify a new buy:
 ```json
 {
  "orderId": "...",